-EVALUATION RUBRICS for PROJECT Phase II: Interim Evaluation - 1 No. Parameters Marks Poor Fair Very Good Outstanding PHASE-II II NTERIM EVALUATION - 1 (25 MARKS) 2-a Novelty of idea, and Implementation scope [CO1] [Group Evaluation] 5 The project does not involve elements of creativity and innovation and it's a non- implementable idea.
-The work presented so far is not at all the original contribution by the team.
-No major contributions in innovative aspects.
-Some of the aspects of the proposed idea can be implemented.
-There is still lack of originality in the work done so far by the team.
-No improvements.
-The project involves some elements of creativity and innovation.
-It's an implementable project idea.
-There is some evidence for the originality of the work done by the team.
-The team is doing some independent learning.
-The objective is highly innovative and involves creativity.
-Original work done by the team is not yet stated anywhere else and could be a patentable / publishable work.
-(0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks) 2-b Effectiveness of task distribution among team members.
+EVALUATION RUBRICS for PROJECT Phase II: Interim Evaluation - 1 No. Parameters Marks Poor Fair Very Good Outstanding PHASE-II II NTERIM EVALUATION - 1 ( 25 MARKS) 2-a Novelty of idea, and Implementation scope [CO1] [Group Evaluation] 5 The project does not involve elements of creativity and innovation and it's a non-implementable idea.
+The work presented so far is not at all the original contribution by the team. idea can be implemented.There is still lack of originality in the work done There is some evidence for the originality of the work team is not yet stated anywhere else and could be a patentable / publishable (0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks) 2-b Effectiveness of task distribution among team members.
 [CO2] [Group Evaluation] 5 No task distribution among team members and do not have any awareness on what to do.
 The students did not have any idea on what materials / resources to be used in the project.
 Some indication on task allocation among the team members but not effectively distributed, Some team members do not have any idea of the responsibilities assigned.
-Some identified tasks were not followed independently well.
-Good evidence of planning done.
+Some identified tasks were not followed independently well. done.
 Materials were listed and thought out, but needs improvement.
-Better task allocation among group members but some group members heavily loaded.
-Mostly the duty is being tracked by the individual members.
-Excellent means of task identification and each member knows well about their individual tasks.
-All members are assigned tasks in an equal manner.
-The individual members are ensuing the tasks in an outstanding manner.
-(0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks)
+Better task allocation among group members but some group members heavily loaded identification and each member knows well about their individual tasks.All members are assigned tasks in an equal manner.The individual members are ensuing the tasks in an (0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks)

 2-c Adherence to project schedule.
 [CO3] [Group Evaluation] 5 No weekly discussion with the faculty supervisor.
 No indication of sustained planning or scheduling of the project.
-They do not have any idea on the budget required even after the phase I. Project log book not maintained.
-Maintains a log book and some of the project details were documented.
+They do not have any idea on the budget required even after the phase I. Project log book not maintained. some of the project details were documented.
 Regular updating is not satisfactory.
-There is some improvement in the primary plan prepared during phase I. The students have not formalized a budget plan.
-Schedules were not prepared.
-Maintains a log book and most of the project details were documented but needs improvement.
-Good sign of planning done and being trailed up to a good extent after phase I. Detailed Schedules were not prepared and needs improvement.
-Good adherence to action plan and organization of activities effectively within the time frame.
-Excellent indication of widespread project planning and follow-up since phase I. Tasks are restructured and incorporated in the schedule.
-Weekly discussion with the faculty supervisor and proper maintenance of log book.
-(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-d Interim Results.
-[CO2] [Group assessment] esults.
-5 • No interim results to show. • The team showed some interim results, but they are not complete needs improvements. • The interim results showed were good and mostly reliable with respect to the current stage but still needs upgrading. • There were substantial interim results which evidently shows the progress of work.
-(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-е Presentation [CO4, CO5] [Individual assessment] 5 The presentation was light in content and dull in appearance.
+There is some improvement in the primary plan prepared during phase I. The students have not documented but needs improvement.Good sign of planning done Excellent indication of widespread project planning and follow-up since phase I. Tasks are restructured and incorporated in the schedula (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-d Interim Results.
+[CO2] [Group 5 • No interim results to show. • The team showed some interim results, but they are not complete needs improvements. e : assessment] (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-e Presentation [CO4, CO5] [Individual assessment] 5 The presentation was light in content and dull in appearance.
 Very poor presentation.
 No interim results.
 Presentation is average.
 The student has only a weak idea about the task.
 Good overall presentation.
 Presentation is clearly structured and quality is good.
 Student has good idea about the team's project.
-Excellent presentation professionally and great clarity.
-Student has good idea of the project.
+Excellent presentation.
+The presentation is done professionally and with great clarity.
+Student has excellent knowledge of the project.
 (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 25 marks